Top 3 Myths About the UC Application Deadline

 There is also no exception to this policy by major.
 Catherine explained that because UCLA and all other UC campuses evaluate all applicants from one school against other candidates from the same school, they wait until the deadline has passed so that they can review all of the applicants from a student’s school in context.
 Otherwise, if they started to review students as their applications roll in, then they wouldn’t have a way of knowing if they were truly admitting the strongest applicants from that school.”

-Hence, the best strategy is submitting as close to Nov.
-30th as you feel comfortable with so that you can use the time to develop the best application you can muster.
+The best strategy is submitting as close to the deadline as you feel comfortable so that you can leverage the full time to develop the best application you can muster.